Each user can interact with the directories based upon the directories parameters specified hereafter:

 - Local directories (that is, the Colleagues directories) are always read-only.
 The contents of local directories can only be modified through the IAS User Management.

 - If a directory is Synchronized with an external data source, the only way to add, edit or remove the contacts is working on the source.
-Therefore, the contents are read-only from the Speedy users' perspective.
+Therefore, the contents are read-only from the Contact Manager users' perspective.

 - Private directories contents can always be modified by the owner and by no one else.